-Division 4 - Duties of persons conducting businesses or undertakings that import plant
+Division 4-Duties of persons conducting businesses or undertakings that import plant

-196. Information to be obtained and provided by importer
+196 Information to be obtained and provided by importer

-An importer of plant must -
+An importer of plant must:

-(a) take all reasonable steps to obtain -

-- (i) the information that would be required to be provided by a manufacturer under section 23(4) - (a) and (c) of the Act; and - (ii) the information that would be required to be provided by the designer of the plant to the manufacturer under regulations 187 and 188; and - (b) give that information to any person to whom the importer supplies the plant.
+- (a) take all reasonable steps to obtain: - (i) the information that would be required to be provided by a manufacturer under paragraphs 23(4)(a) and (c) of the Act; and - (ii) the information that would be required to be provided by the designer of the plant to the manufacturer under regulations 187 and 188; and - (b) give that information to any person to whom the importer supplies the plant.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000.
+- (a) In the case of an individual-\$3 600. - (b) In the case of a body corporate-\$18 000.